We had some fun this week.

 Hard assets include real estate, gold and other precious metal.

-Some includes bitcoin as the supply of bitcoin is limited.
-This is also the reason why bitcoin price has increased substantially over the last little while.
+Some include bitcoin as the supply of bitcoin is limited.
+This is also the reason why the bitcoin price has increased substantially over the last little while and more people are starting to become bitcoin miners by setting up a cryptocurrency mining rig or crypto farm.

 This is also the exact same reason why I’m buying a Hamilton duplex end of this month.
 Cash is losing its value every day.
-Hard assets, as a minimum, can store some value in the long run.
+Hard assets or bitcoin, as a minimum, can store some value in the long run.

 When I sell the property 10 years or 20 years down the road, the capital gain that I would make will be a combination of real capital appreciation + inflation.